StevenBlack/k7waterfront/topic/SailingAndTheWolfeIslandWindProject.md

 <h3>From the perspective tourism and/or Kingston's reputation for good winds</h3>

 <ul>
-<li>The visibility of this wind farm from the Kingston waterfront and in the media can only enhance Kingston's reputation for [[Wind|good winds]].
+<li>The visibility of this wind farm from the Kingston waterfront and in the media can only enhance Kingston's reputation for [good winds][wind].
 This alone may result in an increased interest in sailing in the Kingston area.</li>
 </ul>

 <h3>From the perspective of kiteboarding in Brown's Bay...</h3>